kohner/espzleep/README.md

 If your sensor comes with seperate header pins I recommended you to solder them onto the chip first (the ESP8266 usually ships with pre-soldered header pins).
 If you are just getting started with soldering you can find guidance on this task here: https://www.instructables.com/Solder-Arduino-Header-Pins-Easily/

 ### 2. Assembly and Wiring
-- Stick the sensor and the ESP onto the breadboard similar to how it is shown in the first image
+- Stick the sensor, button and ESP onto the breadboard similar to how it is shown in the first image
-- Attach the wires according to the scheme shown in the second image
+- Attach the wires according to the scheme shown in the second image (the resistor is a 10k resistor)

 #### Breadboard Setup:
 ![Alt text](./breadboard-setup.webp)